Smokeless tobacco is unburnt tobacco, which is placed into the mouth. It is estimated there are between 12 and 14 million users in the United States.

 Three Types of Smokeless Tobacco

-Chewing Tobacco: consists of coarsely divided tobacco leaf that is mixed with sugar and molasses and packaged in a pouch.
+- Consists of coarsely divided tobacco leaf that is mixed with sugar and molasses and packaged in a pouch.
 It is used in a plug or twist.
 A “quid” or “chaw” of the tobacco is chewed or sucked.
 Popular brands include Red Man and Chattanooga Chew.

-Snuff: is a moist, more finely cut tobacco.
+- Is a moist, more finely cut tobacco.
 It is usually flavored with mint, wintergreen, etc. and is sold in short round cans.
 This is “dipped” by placing a pinch between the cheek and gum.
 Brands include Skoal, Copenhagen, and Hawken.

-Dry Snuff: is finely ground and snuffed through the nostrils.
+- Is finely ground and snuffed through the nostrils.
 This is rarely used in the United States.

 What is in Smokeless Tobacco?